brockk/brockk-io/content/post/crm-simulations-checklist/index.md

 During 2019, I was working on simulations using CRM designs in several different trials.
 I found I would frequently get the designs mixed up:

-> "We are targeting 20% toxicity this trial, right?
+> "We are targeting 20% toxicity in this trial, right?
 No, that was the other trial...we are targeting 33% here..."

 Similarly, once or twice, I got to the stage where I wanted to run simulations only to discover we had not specified some important design aspect, like when the trial should stop.
 To bring all the pertinent information to the fore, I wrote a checklist.
 I would take the list and fill it out for each trial to ensure I had all the right information before I started simulating.
-In this post, I describe that checklist.

 Download the checklist as [PDF](/doc/CrmSimulationChecklist-1.0.pdf), [editable Word version](/doc/CrmSimulationChecklist-1.0.docx), or [completed example](/doc/CrmSimulationChecklist-Example-1.0.pdf).